jQAssistant/jqassistant/_posts/2014-06-28-find-junit-assertions-without-a-message.md

 </jqa:jqassistant-rules>
 ```

-If you're familiar with jQAsisstant you'll notice that there are some concepts hiding in those queries, thus the rule
+If you're familiar with jQAsisstant you'll notice that at least one concept is hiding in those queries.
+Thus the rule
-could be split up:
+could be split up for further constraints:

 ```xml
 <jqa:jqassistant-rules